ai4os/ai4-docs/source/reference/storage.rst

 --------------------

-For hosting the data necessary for your trainings, we provide access form inside your deployments to the following hosting platforms:
+For hosting the data necessary for your trainings, we provide access form inside your deployments to the following hosting instances:

-* `AI4OS Nextcloud <https://share.cloud.ai4eosc.eu/>`__: this is a Nextcloud instance
+* `AI4EOSC Nextcloud <https://share.cloud.ai4eosc.eu/>`__: this is a Nextcloud instance
-  deployed for the project users.
+  deployed for the AI4EOSC users.
+It also supports users of partner projects.
   Each user gets a free 500 GB of storage there.

   .. admonition:: Account validation
      :class: important